There are over 2.88 billion dollars worth of tax deductions that investors are leaving on the table.

 That is about the breakeven point for a tax depreciation schedule.

-The ATO has signaled very strongly in the last couple of years that they are coming after property investors that don’t accurately apportion costs in the correct category.
+The ATO has signalled very strongly in the last couple of years that they are coming after property investors who don't accurately apportion costs in the correct category.

 Repairs and maintenance expenses are attractive for investors because they are an instant deduction, meaning you can claim 100% of the money spent in the year in which the cost was incurred.